kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

      * https://algorithmtutor.com/Data-Structures/Tree/2-3-4-Trees/
      *
      * We reduce deletion of an internal node's key to deletion of a leaf node's key by swapping the key to be deleted
-     * with its in-order successor and then deleting the key from the leaf noden.
+     * with its in-order successor and then deleting the key from the leaf.
 To prevent deletion from a 2-node leaf, which
      * would leave an empty node (underflow), we convert all 2-nodes as we descend the tree to 3 or 4-nodes using the stratagies below.
      *
      * If the key is an internal node, then its successor will be the minimum key of its first right subtree.
 To ensure that the successor of the
      * internal node is not a 2-node, we again convert all 2-nodes to 3- or 4-nodes as we descend.
+If the right subtree root is itself a 2-node, when it
+     * is converted, the key to be delete may move down into it (as its first or second key), so we check for this.
      *
      * Conversion of 2-node has two cases:
-     * TODO: Make sure the deletion description matches that in ~/d/notes/tree234.rst.

-     * Case 1: If an adjacent sibling has is a 3- or 4-node (so it has 2 or 3 items, respectively), and if the parent -- of which node????--is a 3- or 4-node,
+     * Case 1: If an adjacent sibling has is a 3- or 4-node, we "steal" a sibling key by rotating it into the parent and bringing down a parent key into the 2-node,
-     * we "steal" an item from sibling by rotating items and moving subtree.
-See slide #51 at www.serc.iisc.ernet.in/~viren/Courses/2009/SE286/2-3Trees-Mod.ppt
      *
-     * Case 2: If each adjacent sibling (there are at most two) has only one item, we fuse together the two siblings, plus an item we bring down from parent (which we
+     * Case 2: If each adjacent sibling (there are at most two) is a 2-node, we canvert the 2-node into a 4-node by merging into it a sibling key and a key from parent (which we
-     * know is not a 2-node), forming a 4-node and shifting all children effected appropriately.
+     * know is not a 2-node).
+The children affected are shifted and adopted(see code).
      *
-     */
-    template<class Key, class Value> bool tree234<Key, Value>::remove(Key key)
+     * Special case: If the root holds the key to be deleted, we meris a 2-node */ template<class Key, class Value> bool tree234<Key, Value>::remove(Key key) {
-    {